apHarmony/jsharmony-cms-sdk-php/README.md

    Use Full URL, Root-relative URL, or leave blank to use current URL
 #### Returns
-`(Page)` Page Content
+`(CmsPage)` Page Content

-If page is opened from CMS Editor or Not Found, an empty Page Object will be returned
+If page is opened from CMS Editor or Not Found, an empty CmsPage Object will be returned
 #### Example
 ```php
 $cmsRouter->getStandalone();